 Epilepsy - what to ask your doctor - adultWhat to ask your doctor about epilepsy - adult; Seizures - what to ask your doctor - adult; Seizure - what to ask your doctor

 You have epilepsy.
 People with epilepsy have seizures.
 A seizure is a sudden brief change in the electrical activity in your brain.
 It leads to brief unconsciousness and uncontrollable body movements.

-Below are some questions you may want to ask your doctor or nurse to help you take care of yourself if you have epilepsy.
+Below are questions you may want to ask your health care provider to help you take care of yourself.

 Should I call you, or someone else, every time I have a seizure?